Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ### Process

-1. Download the directory key file \<metadata-file\>.key
-1. Encrypt the directory key with pub1 as a noise box and append it to the directory key file
-1. Upload the new directory key file and overwrite the old one
 1. Insert the share info in the index metadata file, increment the version, set the device id and upload it
-1. Notify the other identity about the new share with a drop message
+1. Notify the other identity about the new share with a drop message that includes the directory key

 ## Unsharing a directory